We are pleased to announce the winners of our biannual Mouth Cancer Foundation Support Group Awards. Headcases,...

 The mortality rate is just over 50%, despite treatment, with 2,718 deaths occurring in 2005.

-An increasing number of young people are being affected and 25% of the cases have no associated significant risk factors.
+25% of mouth cancer cases have no associated significant risk factors.

 Mouth Cancer - The Signs and Symptoms.